Technology, Operations & Info Mgt

 MIS7200 Global Connections through Technology

-MIS7200 Global Connections through Technology (GCTT) is an information technology course that educates knowledge workers to use information and technology to think and act entrepreneurially to create and sustain social and economic value in a global environment.
+Global Connections through Technology (GCTT) - This course is an information technology course that educates knowledge workers to use information and technology to think and act entrepreneurially to create and sustain social and economic value in a global environment

 THE BUS OF HEALTH INFO TECHNOLOGY

-This course describes the burgeoning field of healthcare information technology (HIT) and will equip students to explore entrepreneurial opportunities and careers in this expansive field.
-The flow of federal stimulus for healthcare digitization is now exceeding $48 billion.
-This financial environment enables start-up companies to proliferate and venture capital to thrive while forcing the established industry to consolidate through M&A.
+This course describes the burgeoning field of health information technology (HIT) and will equip students to be more successful in seeking opportunities and careers in this expansive field.
+The flow of federal stimulus for healthcare digitization is now exceeding $33 billion.
+This financial environment enables start-up companies to proliferate, venture capital to thrive ($7.6B in 1300 deals over the past 4 years) while forcing the established industry to consolidate through M&A.

-During this course you will learn about the healthcare information technology market including electronic medical records, new methods of care delivery such as tele-health, healthcare informatics, analytics and disruptive consumer technology such as the Internet of Things.
-Beyond the healthcare information technology you will develop an understanding of the regulatory, entrepreneurial, and managerial impact it can on the healthcare business.
+During this course you will learn about the healthcare technology market including electronic medical records, new methods of care delivery such as tele-health, networks for information exchange, healthcare informatics, predictive analytics and disruptive consumer technology.
+Beyond the healthcare information technology you will develop an understanding of the regulatory, entrepreneurial, and managerial impact it has on the healthcare business.

-Assignments will be a mixture of cases and readings.
-Student performance will be measured through demonstrated class preparedness, quality of participation in online group sessions, and a [research, position or survey type] paper with a final presentation.
+Assignments will be a mixture of cases and readings to prepare for WebEx session interaction and guest lecturer Q&A. Student performance will be measured through demonstrated class and WebEx preparedness, quality of participation in online group sessions, and a short paper with presentation.

 COMPETING ON ANALYTICS